The Commonwealth

 “Faith in the Commonwealth is investing in young people as change-makers so that they are equipped with the skills and support needed to build peace in their communities through grassroots social action that encourages constructive dialogue and mutual understanding.
 This would not have been possible without the generous donation from the Khalili Foundation.”

-The Rt Hon Patricia Scotland QC
+The Rt Hon Patricia Scotland KC

 Secretary-General of the Commonwealth